-SubjectPredicate $(\exists x : 0) Moving(x)$ Changing(left(z))
+$(\exists x : 0) Moving(x)$ Changing(left(z))

 In this translation, left can be interpreted as a projection function which extracts the left-side element of every z.
 Similarly, right can be defined as the projection function which extracts the right-side element of every z.
-So if z is considered to be a compositum of the form $\langle x, b(x) \rangle$ in which x is of the type O and b(x) is a method evidencing that x can be described as moving, then left(z)= left( $\langle x, b(x) \rangle$ )= x : O and right(z)= right( $\langle x, b(x) \rangle$ )= b(x) : Moving(x) (x : O).
-The above construction can be seen as involving an anaphora whose head is Moving-O (i.e., it is an object of the type O that is Moving).
-The tail of the anaphora is constituted by the projection function left(z) which picks out those objects of the type O that are described as moving in the grammatical subject.
+So if z is considered to be a compositum of the form $\langle x \rangle$ in which x is of the type x0 and x2 and x3 and x4 are described as moving, then x5 and x6 and x7 and x8 are described as moving.
+The above construction can be seen as involving an anaphora whose head is x8 an object of the type x9 that is x9.
+The tail of the anaphora is constituted by the projection function x8 which picks out those objects of the type x9 that are described as moving in the grammatical subject.